forcar/elastgen/README.md

 on.
 The code attempts to compensate for this by oversampling those events with large incident e- energy loss (mcall>1), which may cause spurious statistical spikes when f=1 and delta=0.
-For that choice of options, input e- straggling should be commented out.
+For that choice of options, user should set opt_strag_0=0.
+In general opt_strag_0 and opt_strag_1 should be disabled if target straggling is done in GEANT.

 ## input arguments
       call elast_gen(file1,     !LUND event file